ColinB19/ColinB19.github.io/_posts/2021-05-13-book-rec-overview.md

 _Thanks to [Glen Noble](https://unsplash.com/photos/o4-YyGi5JBc) for this image._
 <br>

-I wanted to discuss my book recommender project as it has been finished(ish) and I learned A TON while doing it.
+I wanted to discuss my book recommender project as it has been finished(ish) and I learned A TON while doing it (the [finished product](https://thebookspot.herokuapp.com/).
 This post will be the first of several where I dive into the different aspects of the project.
 Here I will just talk about the general overview of the project, a brief description of its parts, and some general concepts I learned or would do differently.
 The subsequent posts in this series will dive deeper into the aforementioned parts.

 ## Heroku, thou art a cruel and angry god
 Back in January, I posted a story on my first [basic book recommender]({% post_url 2021-01-17-A-basic-book-rec %}) outlining a matrix factorization algorithm I wrote using [LightFM](https://making.lyst.com/lightfm/docs/home.html).
 This package worked really well and I was very pleased.
 After completion of this model I wanted to deploy the model to an app for people to log into and get some periodic recommendations.
 I decided on a Heroku server for this job as it had a free tier and was fairly simple to get going.
 All I needed was: